 There is no direct link between the level of turnover and the health of your business.
 How much profit it makes, the quality of its balance sheet and its ability to control cash flow are not reflected in the headline sales figure.

-The main elements of turnover
+The main elements of business turnover

+What is the turnover of a company?
 Turnover will be the headline item on the profit and loss account for your business.
 The word itself might not be used, replaced by sales or revenue as confusingly, the terms can be used interchangeably.

 Your business can have income from various sources, so turnover refers to income from trading, which is the main activity of the business.
 For a retailer this will be the over-the-counter sales; for a recruitment business, it’s the value of fees for successful placements.